pmean/build-website/text/07/AnomCalculations1.md

 ![](http://www.pmean.com/new-images/07/AnomCalculations107.gif)

 We round the lower decision limit up to zero because a negative result is impossible in this experiment.
 Here is a graph showing the individual means and the ANOM limits.

 ![](http://www.pmean.com/new-images/07/AnomCalculations108.gif)

 Even though there is some disparity in the mean values, these disparities are well within the limits of sampling error.

 Although an ANOM chart for the standard deviations is theoretically possible, you should not calculate such a chart unless you have more observations contributing to each individual standard deviation.

-**Hypothetical change in sample size**.
+### Hypothetical change in sample size

 For a process with as much randomness as this, it may make sense to ask each individual to shoot at the target five or ten times.
 What would the decision limits look like if these individual means and standard deviations were based on ten runs rather than three?

 In this case, the value of I would remain the same (6) but the value of N would increase to 60.
 The critical value for h would be 2.71.
 The upper decision limit is 47.92

 ![](http://www.pmean.com/new-images/07/AnomCalculations109.gif)